jaredlander/odscvirtual2020/README.md

-If you are still having trouble setting up the project and getting everything installed, sign up for an [RStudio.cloud](https://rstudio.cloud/) account, contact the TA and ask for access to the class project.\[4\]
+If you are still having trouble setting up the project and getting everything installed, sign up for an [RStudio.cloud](https://rstudio.cloud/) account, contact the TA and ask for access to the class project.\[5\]

 # Footnotes

 1. Can also be done with ssh instead of https.

+2. Or git clone <git@github.com>:jaredlander/odscvirtual2020.git for
+    ssh.

-2. Or `git@github.com:nyhackr/cbs2019fall.git` for ssh.
+3. Or <git@github.com>:jaredlander/odscvirtual2020.git for ssh.

-3. Linux users might need to install `libxml2-dev` and `zlib1g-dev`
+4. Linux users might need to install `libxml2-dev` and `zlib1g-dev`

-4. The compute instance has limited processing and memory so performance on some topics may be suboptimal.
+5. The compute instance has limited processing and memory so performance on some topics may be suboptimal.